mistio/mist.client/docs/source/client/monitoring.rst

     machine.available_metrics

-Using your desired metrics's id, you can add that to a monitored machine.
+Using your desired metric id, you can add that to a monitored machine.
 For example to have data about the number of users that are currently logged in, we can use the ``users`` metric::

     machine.add_metric("users")

-Custom plugins
+Custom metrics
 ==============
-Since the last updates of mist.io, you can now upload custom python plugins that can literally monitor anything.
+Since the last updates of mist.io, you can now upload custom python metrics that can literally monitor anything.
 These plugins are simple python files that you can upload to the machine.
 They can be as simple as::

     import random